SpiegelSoft/XamarinForms.Reactive.FSharp/README.md

 ### Command Binding

 Commands should be handled in the ViewModel.
-The correct way to set up and tear down commands in your ViewModel is using the `SubscribeToCommands` and `UnsubscribeFromCommands` overrides:
+The correct way to set up and tear down commands in your ViewModel is using the `setUpCommands` and `TearDownCommands` overrides:

 ```fs
 open System.Threading.Tasks